umbertoghio/expo-custom-updater/README.md

 * beforeCheckCallback Callback function before the check, useful to show a loading screen
 * afterCheckCallback Callback function after the check, useful to hide a loading screen if no updates are available (if an update is found the application is restarted).

+You can then enable the listener for AppState changes that will trigger an update check when user comes back to the App by running customUpdater.registerAppStateChangeListener()

+Before and when the check is completed the two callbacks will be run, useful to show a loading screen

 ```JavaScript
 export default class App extends React.Component {
   constructor (props) {